jeffersondesouza/estudar-com-voce/README.md

-# Startae -  Challenge: Frontend Developer
+# estudar com Você -  Challenge: Frontend Developer
 [LINK](https://estudar-com-voce-test.netlify.com/courses)

 ### Built With
  - Webpack
  - React
+ - Typescript
- - Redux (React Thunk)
+ - Redux
  - SCSS
  - Jest
- - Typescript

 ### Prerequisites
 Make sure you have Node installed on you machine.
 Open the application folder on the terminal and run: